 A longitudinal survey of Wilfred Barrett Drive was carried out by Council in 1997.
-As a result approximately a 50 m length of road was raised (by up to 0.2 m) to the 100 year ARI level.
-Survey near Link Road was undertaken by Council in 1997 and showed that the height of the natural barrier is at approximately 2.3 mAHD (approximately the 100 year ARI flood level).
+As a result approximately a 50 m length of road was raised (by up to 0.2 m) to the 1% AEP level.
+Survey near Link Road was undertaken by Council in 1997 and showed that the height of the natural barrier is at approximately 2.3 mAHD (approximately the 1% AEP flood level).

-There is little (if any) freeboard between the crest of Wilfred Barrett Drive and the 100 year ARI lake level.
+There is little (if any) freeboard between the crest of Wilfred Barrett Drive and the 1% AEP lake level.
 During such an event it is possible that wind/wave action may cause overtopping of the road in places.
 A long term goal may be to raise Wilfred Barrett Drive to the PMF Level (2.7 mAHD).